OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 ## Slugs in OCL

-Previously, version controlled projects would reference shared resources using their name.
-This had a side-effect causing API responses for version controlled projects to contained names instead of IDs.
+Previously, Git projects would reference shared resources using their name.
+This had a side-effect causing API responses for Git projects to contain names instead of IDs.
 This has recently changed.
 Shared resources are now referenced from OCL by their slug.
 IDs will be used in API responses instead of names.

 ## Items of note